BRST and Related Superfield Approach to a Few Interesting Models of Point Particles and a Model of Bosonic String: A Brief Review: Conclusions

-We dwell a bit now on the existence of CF-type restriction(s) in the context of BRST formalism and its importance therein.
-As we have seen in our present endeavor that the gauge symmetries are generated by the first-class constraints in the terminology of the Dirac prescription scheme for the classification of constraints [13, 14].
-These gauge symmetries can be exploited within the framework of BRST formalism for the covariant canonical quantization of the gauge theories.
-Thus, the most modern and fundamental definition of a {\it classical} gauge theory is the observation that a theory that is endowed with the first-class constraints (which generate the {\it local} gauge symmetry transformations for the gauge theory under consideration).
-In exactly similar fashion, we state that when a gauge and/or diffeomorphism invariant theory is {\it quantized} (within the framework of BRST formalism), the characteristic feature of the BRST-quantized theory is the observation that (non-) trivial CF-type restriction exists on the quantized gauge and/or diffeomorphism invariant theory.
-For the gauge theory, discussed within the framework of BRST formalism, the CF-type restriction(s) are {\it not} universal and their form and number might change from a specific system to the other systems (see, e.g. [19, 20, 21, 23] for details).
-However, for the D-dimensional diffeomorphism invariant theory, we have been able to show that the form of the CF-type restrictions is: $B_\mu + \bar B_\mu + i\, (\bar C^\rho \, \partial_\rho\, C_\mu + C^\rho \, \partial_\rho\, \bar C_\mu) = 0$ (with $\mu, \, \rho = 0, 1, 2, ..., D-1$).
-Here the bosonic fields $(B_\mu, \bar B_\mu)$ are the Nakanishi-Lautrup type auxiliary fields and the fermionic (anti-)ghost fields are denoted by $(\bar C_\mu)C_\mu$.
-It is straightforward to note that, in our present endeavor, we have obtained the 1D and 2D versions of this (anti-)BRST invariant {\it universal} CF-type restrictions (valid for the D-dimensional diffeomorphism invariant theory) as we have focused on the 1D and 2D diffeomorphism invariant theories.
+We dwell a bit now on the existence of the CF-type restriction(s) in the context of BRST formalism and its importance therein.
+We have seen in our present endeavor that the {\it classical} gauge symmetries are generated by the first-class constraints in the terminology of the Dirac prescription for the classification of constraints [22, 23].
+These gauge symmetries can be exploited within the framework of BRST formalism for the covariant canonical quantization (of the gauge theories).
+Thus, the most modern and fundamental definition of a {\it classical} gauge theory is the observation that {\it this} theory is always endowed with the first-class constraints which generate the {\it local} gauge transformations.
+In other words, only {\it those} transformations are called as the gauge transformations (cf. Appendix D) that owe their origin (see, e.g. [25, 26]) to the first-class constraints in Dirac's terminology of the classification scheme of constraints (see, e.g. [22-26]).
+In exactly similar fashion, we state that when a gauge and/or diffeomorphism invariant theory is {\it quantized} (within the framework of BRST formalism), the characteristic feature of the BRST-quantized theory is the observation that the (non-)trivial CF-type restriction(s) exist in the context of the quantized gauge and/or diffeomorphism invariant theory.
+For the gauge theory, discussed within the framework of BRST formalism, the CF-type restriction(s) are {\it not} universal and their form and number vary from a specific system to the other system(s) (see, e.g. [30-32] for details).
+However, for the D-dimensional diffeomorphism invariant theory, we have been able to show that the form of the CF-type restrictions is: $B_\mu + \bar B_\mu + i\, (\bar C^\rho \, \partial_\rho\, C_\mu + C^\rho \, \partial_\rho\, \bar C_\mu) = 0$ (with $\mu, \, \rho = 0, 1, 2, ..., D-1$) which has been found to be universal (see, e.g. [30-34]).
+Here the bosonic fields $(B_\mu, \bar B_\mu)$ are the Nakanishi-Lautrup type auxiliary vector fields and the fermionic (anti-)ghost vector fields are denoted by $(\bar C_\mu)C_\mu$.
+It is straightforward to note that, in our present endeavor, we have obtained the 1D and 2D versions of this {\it universal} CF-type restrictions that exist in any arbitrary D-dimensional spacetime.